yarrick/iodine/README.md

 environments, start `iodined` with a `-c` option.
 Resulting commandline in this example situation:

-	./iodined -f -c -P secretpassword 192.168.99.1 t1.mydomain.com
+	./iodined -f -c -P secretpassword t1.mydomain.com 192.168.99.1

 ### Client side
 All the setup is done, just start `iodine`.
-It takes one or two arguments, the first is the local relaying DNS server (optional) and the second is the domain you used (`t1.mydomain.com`).
-If you don't specify the first argument, the system's current DNS setting will be consulted.
+It takes one or more arguments, the first is the the domain you used (`t1.mydomain.com`) and the remaining options are a list of local relaying DNS server (optional).
+If you don't specify more than one argument, the system's current DNS setting will be consulted.

-If DNS queries are allowed to any computer, you can directly give the `iodined` server's address as first argument (in the example: `t1ns.mydomain.com` or `10.15.213.99`).
+If DNS queries are allowed to any computer, you can directly give the `iodined` server's address as second argument (in the example: `t1ns.mydomain.com` or `10.15.213.99`).
 In that case, it may also happen that _any_ traffic is allowed to the DNS port (53 UDP) of any computer.
 Iodine will detect this, and switch to raw UDP tunneling if possible.
 To force DNS tunneling in any case, use the